redooor/redminportal/UPGRADE.md

 Version 0.3.1 introduced some UI improvements.
 You need to run the following command to re-publish the assets.

-**Caution**: This action will overwrite any changes made to the public/vendor/redooor/redminportal folder.
+**Caution**: This action will overwrite any changes made to the `public/vendor/redooor/redminportal` folder.

-As a general rule, do not save any customed files inside public/vendor/redooor/redminportal folder.
+As a general rule, do not save any customed files inside `public/vendor/redooor/redminportal` folder.

     php artisan vendor:publish --provider="Redooor\Redminportal\RedminportalServiceProvider" --tag="public" --force

+### Migrations

+Version 0.3.1 introduced some new database tables.
+You need to run the following command to re-publish the migrations.

+**Caution**: This action will overwrite any changes made to the `database/migrations/vendor/redooor/redminportal` folder.

+As a general rule, do not save any customed files inside `database/migrations/vendor/redooor/redminportal` folder.

+**Before you begin, _ALWAYS BACKUP_ your database.**

+1. You can publish the migrations using:

+        php artisan vendor:publish --provider="Redooor\Redminportal\RedminportalServiceProvider" --tag="migrations" --force

+2. Then run the following in the root folder:

+        php artisan migrate --path=/database/migrations/vendor/redooor/redminportal

 ## Upgrading to v0.3.1 from <= v0.1.*

 Supports Laravel 5.1.